 In 2012-13, the Organisational overhead setting was introduced.
 The category includes FTE staff not directly involved in the delivery of patient care services in the admitted patient, residential or community mental health care service settings, or in the operations of those settings.
 This does not imply that these roles do not have an impact on service delivery.
-The introduction of this new category may have resulted in an observed decreased FTE in the other service setting categories for some jurisdictions, and may not have been consistently applied both within and between jurisdictions.
+The introduction of this new category may have resulted in an observed decreased FTE in the other service setting categories for some jurisdictions and may not have been consistently applied both within and between jurisdictions.

-FTE data for a small number of residential services reported by Victoria, Western Australia, South Australia, the Australian Capital Territory and Northern Territory as Youth or Forensic residential services were included in the General category at the request of those jurisdictions.
+FTE data for a small number of residential services reported as Child and adolescent by New South Wales and the Australian Capital Territory; Forensic by Victoria, South Australia, and Northern Territory; and Youth by Victoria Western Australia and the Australian Capital Territory, were included in the General category at the request of those jurisdictions.